 Is it easy?
 It should be.

-For example, for a restaurant website, this equates to having an easy to read menu and one click option of online ordering.
+For example, for a restaurant website design, this equates to having an easy-to-read menu and one-click option for online ordering.
 And sprinkled with social proof of how people love your place.

 There some really good web designers who understand the landscape of ecommerce and what it takes to design a website that will make for a delightful user experience.